aritroCoder/MoreTrees/README.md

 ## Getting Started

-First, create a `.env.local` file in the root directory, and add two lines here:
+First, afteer generating the `node_modules` create a `.env.local` file in the root directory, and add two lines here:
 ```
 SECRET_KEY = "YOUR_SECRET_KEY"
 NEXT_PUBLIC_MONGODB = "YOUR_MONGODB_URL"